EvobyteDigitalBiology/readstore-cli/README.md

 - [License](#license)
 - [Credits and Acknowledgments](#acknowledgments)

-## The Lean Solution for Managing FASTQ and NGS Data
+## The Lean Solution for Managing NGS and Omics Data

 ReadStore is a platform for storing, managing, and integrating genomic data.
 It accelerates analysis and offers an easy way to manage and share FASTQ file, NGS datasets and processed datasets.
 With built-in project and metadata management, ReadStore structures your workflows, and its collaborative user interface enhances teamwork — so you can focus on generating insights.

-The integrated web service allows you to retrieve data directly from ReadStore via the terminal Command-Line Interface (CLI) or through Python and R SDKs.
+The integrated Webservice (API) enables your to directly retrieve data from ReadStore via the terminal [Command-Line-Interface (CLI)](https://github.com/EvobyteDigitalBiology/readstore-cli) or [Python](https://github.com/EvobyteDigitalBiology/pyreadstore) / [R](https://github.com/EvobyteDigitalBiology/r-readstore) SDKs.

 The ReadStore Basic version provides a local web server with simple user management.
 For organization-wide deployment, advanced user and group management, or cloud integration, please check out the ReadStore Advanced versions and contact us at info@evo-byte.com.